-Information in this document is subject to change without notice.
-GARMIN reserves the right to change or improve its products and to make changes in the content without obligation to notify any person or organization of such changes.
+Information in this manual is subject to change without notice.
+GARMIN Corporation reserves the right to change or improve its products and to make changes in the content without obligation to notify any person or organization of such changes.
+Visit the GARMIN website (www.garmin.com) for current updates and supplemental information concerning the use and operation of this and other GARMIN products.

-GARMIN, Personal Navigator, AutoLocate, TracBack, and PhaseTrac12 are all trademarks of GARMIN Corporation and may not be used without the expressed permission of GARMIN.
+GARMIN, Personal Navigator, AutoLocate, TracBack, and PhaseTrac12 are all trademarks of GARMIN Corporation and may not be used without the express permission of GARMIN Corporation.

-June 1997 - Part Number 190-00134-00 Rev. C - Printed in Taiwan
+December 1999 - Part Number 190-00141-00 Rev. B - Printed in Taiwan